psychoanalyze/psychoanalyze/paper/paper.md

 # Roadmap

 The release of PsychoAnalyze corresponding to this submission is labeled as an *alpha* (v1.0.0) release, primarily conveying that the software is not feature complete.
-Software development in the *pre-alpha* phase focused on breadth and extensibility over supporting a wide range of customizable options from the start, although the ability to factor in such options was factored into project architecture.
-Integration of developer tooling and careful project architecture were priorities, with the intention of enabling rapid iteration of features in the next release phase.
+Software development in the *pre-alpha* phase focused on breadth and extensibility over support for a wide range of customizable options, although the ability to factor in such options was integrated into the project design.
+Integration of developer tooling and careful architecture were priorities, with the intention of enabling rapid iteration of features in the next release phase.
 Development will likely prioritize "plug-in" modules for the software packages in the following *Citations* section and more advanced features outlined in the project roadmap on GitHub.

 *PsychoAnalyze* was developed in support of the research of the authors [@schlichenmeyer_detection_2022].
 This research, in addition to feedback and requests from the community, will inform the next iteration of development.